michalgrzegorczyk-dev/chat-app/README.md

 This is a test app to explore and play with web sockets, Nx, Tailwind, RxAngular and zoneless change detection in Angular.
 The app is a simple chat application that allows users to create conversations and send messages to each other.
-There is no authorization of the user but you can select predefined users to chat with.
+There is no authorization of the user, but you can select predefined users to chat with.

+❌ Authorization is not implemented yet because I'm focusing on the core features of the chat app.

 ## Features
 - **Select Predefined User**: Users can select a user to chat with from a list of predefined users.